 Exclusion of insects (I): Two types of broad-spectrum insecticides, lambda-cyhalothrin (5 ml per 5 L, commercial name: Thunder 0.25%) and imidacloprid (1.5 ml per 5 L, commercial name: Mustang 24%), for both systemic and non-systemic protection, were applied weekly.
 Plots were surrounded by a 50-cm high plastic fence that continued 20 cm below the ground.
 Insect glue (tanglefoot) was repeatedly applied to the top of the fence to prevent insect re-colonization.

 Exclusion of predatory ants, insectivorous birds, and bats (P): Wooden frames with a transparent fishing net (1.5–2.0 cm mesh size) were placed over plots to protect vegetation from foraging birds and bats.
-Poisonous tuna baits (permethrin 0.5%), enclosed in PVC tubes, were exposed at monthly intervals to reduce insectivorous ant abundance.
+Poisonous tuna baits (permethrin 0.5%), enclosed in PVC tubes, were exposed at monthly intervals to reduce insectivorous ant abundance (details of the trap design in Klimes et al. 2011).
 The plot was surrounded by a plastic fence (as in treatment I) to prevent ants from re-colonizing the plot.
 Mesh size was chosen to allow wind-dispersed and larger seeds to fall through the netting.
 Additionally, every week, all litter-fall potentially containing seeds and insects was collected from the top of the exclosure and randomly placed inside the experimental plot.

 Increased herbivory (H): We used two species of locally common, highly polyphagous, and flightless Oribius sp. weevils to increase herbivory pressure within the plot.
 Weevils from this genus were previously documented in the local secondary vegetation, and their wide polyphagy was established by feeding tests.
 Every two weeks, 125 weevils were collected in the surrounding forest, starved for 24 hours, and released into the plot to sustain their population size.
 Plots were additionally protected from predators with exclosures (see treatment P) and fenced off, with insect glue applied to the top of the fence to prevent weevils from dispersing to the surrounding plots.